-My Better Than Restaurant Salsa combines the best of two worlds ~ it’s got that deep rich roasted tomato flavor and thickness that you love from your favorite cantina, but brightened with fresh colorful veggies and cilantro.
+Restaurant style salsa has that deep rich roasted tomato flavor you love from your favorite cantina, brightened with fresh veggies and cilantro.
 This is stupid easy, so let’s make it!

 When we say restaurant style salsa it’s a catchall phrase for a salsa that is made right in a blender or food processor, and it’s a great way to make a super quick appetizer for a crowd.
 Today’s recipe is a hybrid restaurant salsa because I only do part of it in the processor.
 I begin by pulsing fresh garlic, a can of fire roasted tomatoes, and a can of fire roasted peppers.
 The canned tomatoes and peppers make a thick base that isn’t watery, which I love.